-Based on ever-changing trends, new species regularly appear in the European pet trade; therefore, Negative Lists - which ban the keeping of some species of animals - do not fulfil the precautionary approach and need regular updates that require extensive resources, and entail a considerable time lag due to bureaucratic burden, as demonstrated by the slow process to update the List of Species of Union Concern.
-In contrast, a Positive List of allowed species - as mentioned above - is based on a scientific risk assessment that provides clarity to owners and enforcement agencies and creates less regulatory bureaucracy and costs.
+Based on ever-changing trends, new species regularly appear in the European pet trade; therefore, Negative Lists - which ban the keeping of some species of animals - do not fulfill the precautionary approach and need regular updates that require extensive resources, and entail a considerable time lag due to bureaucratic burden, as demonstrated by the slow process to update the Union List.
+In contrast, a Positive List of allowed species - as already adopted in Belgium, Luxembourg and the Netherlands - is based on a scientific risk assessment that provides clarity to owners and enforcement agencies and creates less regulatory bureaucracy and costs.